ada-x64/q_service/README.md

 Services allow you to declare your dependencies ahead of time so that they're ready to roll whenever you are.

-Service dependencies don't have to be other services.
-They can be anything, as long as they implement [IntoServiceDep](crate::deps::IsServiceDep).
+Dependencies can be assets, resource, or other services.

 __Note:__ Currently depedency management happens synchrnonously, so we're only halfway to meeting this crate's stated purpose.
 Once asynchronous initialization is finished, we'll be able to handle Assets.